blaumeise20/template-jsx/README.md

 -   `options.indent: boolean` - This option specifies if the resulting code should be formatted and indented.
 If it is set to `false`, the whole output will be in one line.
 -   `options.indentSize: number` - Sets the amount of whitespaces used for indenting.
 Only used when `options.indent` is true.
--   `options.indentString: string` - If you don't want to use whitespaces, if you want to use tabs for example, you can set this to your indentation string.
+-   `options.indentString: string` - If you don't want to use whitespaces, if you want to use tabs, for example, you can set this to your indentation string.
 If both `options.indentString` and `options.indentSize` are set, this one (`options.indentString`) will be preferred.
 -   `options.useSelfCloseTags: boolean | string[]` - When you don't have children in an element, it will be outputted like `<div />`.
 If this is set to false, it will normally output both tags.
 If you even specify a list of strings, the self-closing will only be rendered for tags in that list.
 This is very useful when rendering web pages with `img` or `input` elements inside.

 ## Licence